Department of Theatre Arts

 Programs of study in Theatre Arts lead to the Bachelor of Science, Bachelor of Arts, and Bachelor of Fine Arts degrees.
 The requirements for all degree tracks prepare students to be versatile life-long theatre artists through a rigorous, broad-based curriculum in theatre practice, theory, and history.
 Additional opportunities for specialized study are provided in the areas of acting, musical theatre, and design/technology.
 Through the course work students are given the opportunity to prepare the audition materials and/or portfolios necessary to enter professional theatre regionally and nationally.

 LCT Productions, previously known as Little Country Theatre, has been an important part of campus life at NDSU since 1914.
-LCT Productions consists of Theatre NDSU, the student-run newfangled theatre company, and the improv company, To Be Determined.
+LCT Productions consists of Theatre NDSU, the student-run Newfangled Theatre Company, and the improv comedy troupe, To Be Determined.
 A typical season includes four fully produced main-stage plays at least one of which is a musical, four newfangled productions, various student projects, and improv shows.
 Productions are chosen in such a way to expose the students to a variety of styles and genres through a four-year rotation of play styles.
 Students gain practical experiences through LCT which reflect the best of professional practices and current technology.
 In addition to academic course work, every theatre major is required to participate in some way in at least one LCT production per semester.
 Participation in LCT is open to all NDSU students regardless of major.

-The Department of Theatre Arts is accredited by the National Association of Theatre Schools (NAST).
-It is also an active participant in the Kennedy Center American College Theatre Festival (KCACTF), and hosts a student chapter of the United States Institute for Theatre Technology (USITT).
+The Department of Theatre Arts is accredited by the National Association of Theatre Schools (NAST)),and hosts a student chapter of the United States Institute for Theatre Technology (USITT).

 The Bachelor of Arts (B.A.) and the Bachelor of Science (B.S.) with a major in Theatre Arts are general baccalaureate degrees providing a liberal arts background with major emphasis in theatre.
 The Bachelor of Fine Arts (B.F.A.) with a major in Theatre Arts is a professionally-oriented program and can be entered only by audition.
 This degree program provides in-depth study of a theatre specialization: Performance, Musical Theatre, or Design/Technology.